warpdotdev/docs/features/prompt.md

 ### Context Chips

-Context Chips is an idea we have for how the future of terminal prompts could be like, i.e. prompts that support dynamic refreshing, mouse interactions, and extends customizability via an open spec that developers can build on.
+Context Chips is an idea we have for how the future of terminal prompts could be like, i.e. prompts that support dynamic refreshing, mouse interactions, and can be customized via an open spec that developers can build on.
 Learn more via our [Twitter thread](https://twitter.com/warpdotdev/status/1496263490491023362?s=20&t=4PBawdJYHKfywG7eEe2jNA), where we also shared some Figma mocks.